Easy Berry Cake (Red White and Blue Snack Cake)

 How to Make Fresh Berry Cake

-Full recipe instructions are in the recipe card below but here is a brief overview.
+Full recipe instructions are in the recipe card below, but here is a brief overview.

-Begin by preheating the oven to 350℉ and coating a 9-inch round cake pan (or springform pan) with cooking spray.
+Begin by preheating the oven to 350℉ and coating a 9-inch round cake pan or springform pan with cooking spray.

-Bake for 35-40 minutes, or until lightly browned and a toothpick inserted in the middle comes out mostly clean.
-Let the cake cool in the pan before slicing and serving.
+- Bake the cake: Spread the batter into the prepared pan and bake for 35-40 minutes, or until lightly browned and a toothpick inserted in the center comes out mostly clean.

 Chantilly Cream Garnish